Scriboora: Rethinking Human Pose Forecasting: Reproducing Results

 \section{Reproducing Results}

 Before comparing all models on the same dataset, the first question was: \textit{Can the results of the approaches described in their respective papers be reproduced?} This should have been a short section with the answer \textit{yes}, but in about every second approach some severe problems were encountered.
-Since the length of the paper is restricted, but the results are considered as too important to just leave them out, they can be found in the appendix.
+This highlights the importance of publishing open-source code for reproducibility tests.
+Since the length of the paper is restricted, but the results are considered too important to just leave them out, they can be found in the appendix.